elniebiet/Remote-Fitness-Monitoring-Mobile-App/README.md

 # Remote-Fitness-Monitoring-Mobile-App
-MSc Project, Health and Fitness Monitoring Mobile App that is linked to PC Software.
-Developed in Core Java.
+MSc Project, Health and Fitness Monitoring Mobile App that is linked to PC Software to perform data analysis.
+Written in native Java.